PriyaranjanKS/FusionDevBlogs/_posts/2024-07-15-Copilot-Local-Files.md

 2. Select **Create from description with Copilot**.
 ![Step 5 Image 2](\images\02_CopilotUsingLocalFiles\7.png)

-#### Topic 1: General Company Policy

-When the user asks questions regarding the general company policy, we need a topic that will take the user query and ground the General Policy document to provide the contextual answer back to the user.
+When the user asks questions regarding the policy, we need a topic that will take the user query and ground the Policy document to provide the contextual answer back to the user.
 To do this, provide the below topic description details in the pop-up that opened when we clicked the Add topic button previously.

 Click on **Create**, which will provision the topic skeleton based on the provided description.
 ![Step 5 Image 3](\images\02_CopilotUsingLocalFiles\8.png)